Fairmont Nile City: Hotel partnerships

 The hotel has paired with a variety of other organizations including American Express, British Airways, HSBC seasonal offers, Travel Industry Association of Canada, and Visa card – Signature & Platinum.
 It has also hosted a variety of art projects and events, including Earth Hour, a rooftop event with live acoustic music and presentations from environmental expert speakers.
 It also joined The Canadian Embassy and the Children's Cancer Hospital in Egypt to host the Terry Fox Run in 2010.

-In 2015, Fairmont stated it would invest in two new hotels in Egypt, in addition to its existing hotel located in Cairo.

 Facilities

-The hotel is home to the Willow Stream Spa, the signature Fairmont spa and one of the largest spas in Egypt.
-It includes a health club and various spa treatments.
-The hotel also has a rooftop pool and lounge, Sky Pool, at the top of the property.
+The hotel is home to the signature Fairmont Spa which includes a health club and a range of spa treatments and wellness facilities.
+The spa has been recognized by Haute Grandeur as the Best In-Hotel Spa in Egypt and is ranked No. 1 among spas and wellness attractions in Cairo on TripAdvisor.
+The hotel also features Sky Pool, a rooftop pool and lounge located at the top of the property.

-Notoriety

-The Fairmont Nile City has been a location for various movie and TV shoots including Gabel El Halal, Baba, Relam, and more.
-Some of the hotel's famous guests include Lucy Liu, Samuel L. Jackson, and Salma Hayek.

-The hotel is infamous for the 2014 Cairo hotel gang rape case, in which a young woman was gangraped by several men from wealthy families.
-Three of the accused were extradited from Lebanon back to Egypt for trial in September 2020.